gabors-data-analysis/gabors-data-analysis.github.io/_pages/talks-thesis.md

 ### Topics
-The talk is centered around three topics.
-First, I focus on the starting phase of a project: data collection and data wrangling and possible difficulties associated with the process.
-I will discuss the role of coding, data engineering and reproducible research.
-Second, I will talk about the research question and answer, how the analytical process moves from a broad question, into a testable model and the choice of methods to apply.
-In particular, I will talk about causal thinking and how far we may go with observational data.
-Third, I will discuss what to do with results we got, how to generalize from the data, think about external validity and answer the research question we started with.
+The talk is centered around the process of data analysis discussing all the phases of project.
+I'll talk about the research question and answer, how the analytical process moves from a broad question, into a testable model and the choice of methods to apply.
+I will discuss also data issues: collection and data wrangling with an emphasis on the role of coding, data engineering and reproducible research.

+In particular, to discuss data analysis as a process, we'll discuss 7 topics about how data analysis will...

+ * Start with a question
+ * Require data collection or selection
+ * Include a great of cleaning and organizing the data, necessary but hard
+ * Rely on exploratory data analysis that helps preparation and analysis
+ * Feature analytical (statistical/econometric) work that tests and estimates model(s)
+ * Present results in a user friendly way
+ * Eventually answer the original question and discuss generality

 ### A case study
 Throughout the talk I will use a case study from my textbook on family ownership of firms and management quality.